-Challenges and Solutions for Enrolling Children Requiring Medical Care in Daycare and Kindergarten
+Challenges and Solutions for Enrolling Children Requiring Medical Care in Daycare and Preschool

 22304461_m-min-e1679467818375

-"When you become pregnant, take maternity and childcare leave and then return to work."
+"When you get pregnant, take maternity and childcare leave and then return to work."

-Many women may plan their lives with this in mind.
+Many women may be planning their lives with this in mind.

-As of 2024, with the number of dual-income households increasing to 13 million, it is no longer unusual for parents to return to work after childbirth by placing their children in daycare.
+As of 2024, the number of dual-income households has increased to 13 million, making it no longer unusual for parents to continue working while placing their children in daycare after childbirth.

-However, some children cannot be placed in daycare or kindergarten even if their parents wish to work.
+However, there are children who cannot be placed in daycare or kindergarten even if their parents wish to work.
 These are children requiring medical care, estimated to be around 20,000 nationwide.

 Why can't children requiring medical care enroll in daycare or kindergarten?

-In this article, we will introduce the results of our investigation into this issue and consider how to address the enrollment problem.
+In this article, we will introduce the results of our investigation into the reasons for this and consider how to address this enrollment issue.

-We hope this will be helpful for those currently considering enrolling their medically dependent child in daycare or kindergarten, or those planning to do so in the future.
+We hope this will be helpful for those currently considering enrolling their child requiring medical care in daycare or kindergarten, or those planning to do so in the future.

 1. Enrollment Issues for Children Requiring Medical Care in Daycare and Kindergarten

 1-1.
-Difficult to Find and Unable to Enroll in Daycare and Kindergarten
+Difficult to Find, and Even Harder to Enroll in Daycare and Kindergarten

 NHK's "Heart Net TV" reported on the struggles of families with children requiring medical care as they attempted to enroll their children in daycare.